paladin-t/my_basic/README.md

 ### Combine with exist projects

 MY-BASIC is cleanly written in a single C source file and an associated header file.
-Just copy `my_basic.c` and `my_basic.h` to your project folder and add them to a build configuration.
+Just copy [`core/my_basic.c`](core/my_basic.c) and [`core/my_basic.h`](core/my_basic.h) to your project folder and add them to a build configuration.

 You can definitely [link with MY-BASIC as a lib](https://github.com/paladin-t/my_basic/wiki/Link-with-MY_BASIC) as well.

-For more details about using MY-BASIC when it has be integrated with a project, please see [MY-BASIC Quick Reference](MY-BASIC%20Quick%20Reference.pdf) or read the following Wiki pages.
+For more details about using MY-BASIC when it has be integrated with a project, please see [MY-BASIC Quick Reference](MY-BASIC%20Quick%20Reference.pdf) or read the [Wiki](#wiki) pages.

 ## [Interpreter workflow diagram](https://github.com/paladin-t/my_basic/wiki/Interpreter-workflow-diagram)